Naginreed/irl-cae_iOS-Mac/README.md

 **Disconnected**
 - When the connection to Phone is lost completely this is shown
-- old Stream or Clips are often used
+- old Stream or Clips are often used (For Clips i recommend a Folder named Clips and adding a VLC Media Source *requires [VLC Media Player](https://www.videolan.org/vlc/)*)
 - simple Text "Lost connection..." on Top
 - simple Text "Be right back"